Ang Tanging Ina (film series): Enteng ng Ina Mo (2011)

 Enteng Kabisote (Vic Sotto) wants to retire as the perennial hero of Engkantasya and have a normal life with his family without the magical elements.
 Ina Montecillo (Ai-Ai delas Alas) longs to have the right partner to be with her for the rest of her life.

 One day, Enteng is placed under a powerful evil spell by Engkantasya's evil fairy Satana to fall in love with another woman.
 And when he meets Ina, he exerts all the effort Ina to fall for him.
 Ina, on the other hand, slowly opens her heart for this new opportunity of love.

 Enteng then tries his best to be a father to Ina's children even if they are not fully supportive of him.
 But when their relationship gets serious, Ina discovers the truth – Enteng already has a family.

 The movie is a crossover of the two film series, Ang Tanging Ina and Enteng Kabisote.

-Title
+Title and theme song

-The title is a spoof on the common Tagalog profanity "putang ina", which roughly translates to "whore mother".
-However, it also has been used to mean "son of a bitch".
+While the title literally means “sole mother”, it is also a minced version of the Tagalog profanity "putang iná" (literally, "whorish mother"), which is analogous to the English term "son of a bitch".
+It is also a play on the words "tangéng iná" (roughly “dummy mother”, from the Tagalog tangá “foolish”).

+The first film’s theme song, meanwhile, heavily samples the 1995 Eurodance novelty hit La danse d'Hélène by the Italian group Real Joy.